jbx-protocol/juice-subgraph/README.md

    - Generates TS types for the schema defined in `schema.graphql`.
    - Checks for missing event handler references.
 Will error if a handler function has been written in a mapping file, but not referenced in the subgraph.template.yaml.

-2. Authenticate with the proper deploy key for the given network (you'll only need to do this once):
+2. Authenticate with the Peel deploy key for the given network (you'll only need to do this once).
+Find the deploy key on TheGraph studio Peel when connected as the Peel multisig: https://thegraph.com/studio/.

    ```bash
    graph auth --studio ${your-key}
    ```

-3. Deploy the subgraph:
+3. Deploy the subgraph.

    ```bash
    graph deploy --studio <subgraph-name>